-- I will sanitise my hands, using sanitising hand gel, as needed throughout each treatment.
+- I'll sanitise my hands, using sanitising hand gel, as needed throughout each treatment.

 - During each treatment I will wear a face mask (and a visor if necessary).

-- I will provide a new, freshly laundered/cleaned set of the following items for every client: my own face mask (and visor); cotton couch cover; blanket; towels; pillowcases, and; cotton wipes.
+- I'll provide a freshly laundered set of the following items for every client: cotton couch cover; blanket; towels; pillowcases, and; cotton wipes.